Payment Processing 101: Integrated vs. Non-Integrated Payments

 1. Transaction speed: With an integrated payment processor, payments go through immediately.
 On the other hand, non-integrated processors may need some time – sometimes a few days – to confirm and complete the transaction.

-1. Payment options: Integrated processors enable merchants to accept payment methods, including credit cards and electronic wallets.
+1. Payment options: Integrated processors enable merchants to accept credit cards and electronic wallets.
 However, non-integrated systems can force you to use only a few banks or credit unions, which may put off some customers.

 1. Offline payments: Believe it or not, some folks still use checks and money orders.
 Integrated processors can handle these payments online.
 Unfortunately, non-integrated systems typically can’t do that.